Stability as a Liability:Systematic Breakdown of Linguistic Structure in LLMs: Experiments

 \subsection{Experimental Setup}

-To empirically validate Theorem~\ref{thm:mode_collapse}, we construct a closed-loop control network\cite{zheng2024evaluating} tailored to probe stability-induced mode collapse.
+To empirically validate Theorem~\ref{thm:mode_collapse}, we construct a closed-loop control network tailored to probe stability-induced mode collapse.
 The network implements a first-order negative feedback system with discrete-time dynamics

 where $\alpha>0$ is the step size, $f$ encodes the feedback function, and $\eta_t$ is stochastic noise.
-Learning is stabilized via our PSU algorithm, which biases parameter trajectories toward asymptotic boundedness and vanishing gradients, satisfying the stable training assumptions of Definition~1.
+Learning is stabilized via our PSU algorithm, which biases parameter trajectories toward asymptotic boundedness and vanishing gradients, satisfying the stable training assumptions of Assumption \ref{ass5.1}.
 This configuration ensures the system dynamics are tractable while allowing direct observation of emergent behavior under stable training.

 To systematically explore the network's output variability, we integrate two stochastic modules: The Dynamic MLP Unit (DMU) randomly drops activations at each step to regulate learning intensity and enforce sparsity of active modes, while the Dynamic Transformer Unit (DTU) injects stochastic perturbations into parameter updates, simulating variability in learning paths.
 Together, these modules maintain controlled exploration within the stable training regime, enabling the empirical distribution of outputs to concentrate on specific modes.
 The resulting probability concentration is monitored over time to quantify mode collapse.
 Figure~\ref{fig:exp_setup} provides a schematic overview of the system.
-Our detailed impletation and analysis of experiment can be seen in Appendix.
-A and B. Codes are available at https://anonymous.4open.science/r/Stability-as-a-Liability-Systematic-Breakdown-of-Linguistic-Structure-in-LLMs-99F7.
+Our detailed impletation and analysis of experiment can be seen in Appendix~\ref{sec:definitions} and ~\ref{sec:baara}.